Indiana gardens are fantastic in June, especially during the early part of the month. We’re planting, weeding, mulching, and admiring all the blooms.

 - Fruit trees are developing their crops.
 Watch for apples to start gaining their red blush and raspberries to start developing fruit.

 - Butterflies are out in force.
 Look for them around weedy spots and near red, orange, and purple flowers.

 What to Do This Month

 June is a busy month for gardeners!
 Contact us for a free estimate for work in your Indianapolis garden, including pruning shrubs and trees, and shearing formal hedges.
 Call us for projects like these, too:

-- Mulching beds and tree rings with hardwood mulch to provide weed suppression and water retention.
+- Mulching beds and tree rings with hardwood mulch to suppress weeds and retain soil moisture.

 - Removing invasive plants and reclaiming yard space.